wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

 Research has shown that major transformational change has only a 30% chance of meeting all or most of the results expected.

-Machiavelli continues ...

 > Hence it is that, whenever the opponents of the new order of things have the opportunity to attack it, they will do it with the zeal of partisans, whilst the others defend it but feebly, so that it is dangerous to rely upon the latter.

-Kurt Lewin uses the word "subversion" not to imply any sinister motive, but to state what happens when change isn’t reinforced. https://confidentchangemanagement.com/book-reviews/dynamic-theory-of-personality-selected-papers-of-kurt-lewin/
+<a target="_blank" href="https://confidentchangemanagement.com/book-reviews/dynamic-theory-of-personality-selected-papers-of-kurt-lewin/">Kurt Lewin</a> uses the word "subversion" not to imply any sinister motive, but to state what happens when change isn’t reinforced.

-{% include whatever.html %}

 ## The Formula Predicting Success

-We can predict whether a change will actually happen by answering a question:
+Beckhard and Harris says we can predict whether a change will actually happen by answering a question:

 > Is the pain (cost) of making a change (X) less than the pain of staying the same?

-Beckhard and Harris suggest a formula like this:
+In other words, this formula:

 <strong>X < (A + E + P)</strong>